thangckt/stuff/_note.md

 Requires: perl-YAML-Tiny
 ```

-2. Opt2: Install biber/latexindent directly, and symlink them to the TeX Live bin directory.
+3. Opt3 (avoid using): Install biber/latexindent in system, and symlink them to the TeX Live bin directory.
 ```sh
 Requires:  biber texlive-latexindent